brittpinder/ios-reference/uikit/autolayout/README.md

 #### Compression Resistance Example

 When Auto Layout has determined there isn't enough space to accommodate all your views at their natural size, it has to make a decision about which view to squash to make space for the others.
-The lower you set a view's compression resistance priority, the more likely it is to be squashed.
+The higher you set a view's compression resistance priority, the less likely it is to be squashed (ie. the more likely it is to "resist compression").

 In the below example we have have two labels pinned to the top, leading and trailing edges of their parent view.
 The first label's trailing edge is pinned to the second label's leading edge.
 Because of the length of the text in each label, the view simply cannot accomodate both of their intrinsic widths, so Auto Layout needs to decide which one to squash.
 In this case it chooses to squash the first label: